ckaestne/seai/lectures/14_human_ai/human_ai.md

 <!-- .element: class="stretch" -->

 * Be upfront about how well the system performs (e.g., model accuracy)
-* Tamper the user's expectations and avoid surprises
+* Temper the user's expectations and avoid surprises

 <!--references -->